Albanian diaspora: Australia

-The 2016 Australian census counted 4,041 people born in Albania or Kosovo and 15,901 claimed Albanian ancestry, either alone or with another ancestry.
+The 2021 Australian census counted 5,109 people born in Albania or Kosovo and 19,686 claimed Albanian ancestry, either alone or with another ancestry.
+Albanians were the first significant Muslim group to migrate to Australia under the White Australia policy, an immigration policy that allowed white European migrants.
 Albanians migrated to Australia from southern Albania during the interwar period (early 1920s-late 1930s) mainly from Korçë and its surrounding rural areas.
 They worked in hard labour jobs and farming, settled in northern Western Australia, Queensland and later Shepparton in Victoria were a successful community was established.
 Post-war, refugees mainly from Albania and a few from southern Yugoslavia arrived.
 In the 1960s-1970s, Albanians from southwestern Yugoslavia (modern North Macedonia) arrived and settled in Melbourne's working class and manufacturing suburbs, mainly in Dandenong and others in the western and northern suburbs.
 During the aftermath of the Kosovo war (1999), some Kosovo Albanian refugees on temporary asylum were officially allowed to permanently remain in Australia.
 In the early twenty first century, Dandenong and Shepparton in Victoria are places with the highest concentrations of Albanians.
 There are also Albanian communities in Western Australia, South Australia, Queensland, New South Wales and the Northern Territory.